selvanair/openvpn/doc/man-sections/tls-options.rst

   generated when you built your peer's certificate (see ``--cert file`` above).

+--key pkcs11-uri
+  See ``--cert pkcs11-uri`` above.

 --pkcs12 file
   Specify a PKCS #12 file containing local private key, local certificate, and root CA certificate.
 This option can be used instead of ``--ca``, ``--cert``, and ``--key``.
 Not available with mbed TLS.

+--pkcs11-engine engine-name [module-path]
+  Specifiy the pkcs11-engine and the provider module to load when certificate and private key are given as a pkcs11 URI.

+  If the option is unspecified, and a pkcs11 URI is used for cert/key, :code:`pkcs11` engine is loaded, if it can be automatically found by OpenSSL.

+  If specified, the cert/key must be given as a pkcs11 URI.

+  The engine name could be a valid engine-id or path to a shared object.
+  The module-path should be the path to a shared object.
+Objects in non-standard locations would need to be specified as full paths.

 --remote-cert-eku oid
   Require that peer certificate was signed with an explicit *extended key